3735943886/tuya2mqtt/README.add.md

-### Easiest Way to Add Multiple Tuya Devices at Once
+### The Easiest Way to Add Multiple Tuya Devices at Once

-This method uses the `tinytuya` wizard to automatically discover devices on your local network and then processes the resulting `devices.json` file to register them with `tuya2mqtt`.
+This method uses the `tinytuya` wizard to automatically discover devices on the local network.
+The resulting `devices.json` file is then processed to register them with `tuya2mqtt`.

 #### 1\.
 Generate the `devices.json` file

-First, run the `tinytuya` wizard from your terminal to create a `devices.json` file containing your device information.
+First, run the `tinytuya` wizard from the terminal to create a `devices.json` file containing device information.

 ```sh
 python -m tinytuya wizard